markusewalker/Python-Ping-Pong/README.md

 ### How To Play
 Player 1 uses the `w` and `s` keys to move up and down, respectively.
 Player 2 uses the Up and Down arrow keys to move up and down, respectively.

+If you wish to change the score to win, edit line 27.
+If you wish to edit the ball speed, edit lines 146 and 147.

 ### Prerequisites
 Although this project is cross-platform, you will need to ensure your environment has the following: